cnerg/cnerg.github.com/community/people/gaeg/index.md

 ---

-Gerson Esquivel (pronounced "HER-sen") is an undergraduate student at the University of Wisconsin-Madison.
+Gerson Esquivel (pronounced "HER-sen") is an undergraduate student at the University of Wisconsin–Madison.
 Gerson is a Nuclear Engineering student aiming to graduate in 2026.
 His main interests include soccer, Formula 1, and Marvel movies.